hourliert/seed-element/README.md

     bower install

+## ES2015

+In this branch, seed-element is written in ES2015.
+**The source code is now in the `./src` folder.**
+**Remember that you need to run `gulp js` to compile the code before committing.
+Otherwise, the element won't be updated for public use.**

 ## Playing With Your Element

 If you wish to work on your element in isolation, we recommend that you use